Bigg Boss 11 Courtroom Drama REVIEW: The Task Could Have Been Fun; Contestants Spoiled The Game!

 When Arshi started pointing fingers at Hina and Priyank, they played the victim card!
 A teary-eyed Hina tried to tell Arshi that it was a game, while Arshi lashed out Hina by asking her, "When you pointed out fingers at my character, it is a task, but when I say something against you it is not a task?"

 Yesterday's session was won by Hina's team.
-On the whole, the courtroom drama was a disaster as we didn't have fun watching it because of unnecessary fights!
+On the whole, the courtroom drama was a disaster as we didn't have fun watching it because of the unnecessary fights!

 Bigg Boss 11: Arshi Khan's BIG LIE EXPOSED!
 Arshi's Parents REVEAL Her Age & Other Details!